The Cruelty Behind Peruvian Alpaca Wool

 When I first visited Peru, I saw something adorable.
 It was an animal that looked like a cross between a camel and Bob Marley.
 I had never seen one of these things before.
 Turns out, it was a long-haired alpaca, and the owner of this cutie handed me a pair of shears and asked me to cut off a few of its huge dreadlocks.
 She was going to make wool from this, she explained, to create blankets to sell to tourists.

-As a vegan, I didn’t see anything wrong with doing so.
+As a vegan, I didn’t see anything wrong with Peruvian alpaca wool.
 The alpaca was freely roaming in this woman’s yard, and as I chopped off a few dreads, she didn’t seem to notice or mind at all.
 I naively thought this was how most – if not all – alpaca wool was ‘harvested.’

 In fact, I have since moved to Peru, and every alpaca I see is ‘free range’ like the first ‘rasta’ animal I encountered.
 I had seen a few pushed to the ground to get sheared, but that was a rare occurrence – maybe once a year or so.
 And since shearing these animals comprised the local people’s traditional and nearly only means of earning a living, I thought that was ok.